-5.1 Outline any regulatory requirements, or specific terms, limitations or rules applying in respect of cross-border sales or deliveries of oil and oil products.
+5.1 Outline any regulatory requirements, or specific terms, limitations or rules applying in respect of crossborder sales or deliveries of oil and oil products.

-Activities regarding the import, entry, export and dispatch of petroleum products and crude oil are subject to licensing, as per Law 28/11 of 1 September 2011 ("Oil & Gas Distribution and Commercialisation Law", as amended by Presidential Decree 208/19, of 1 July).
+Activities regarding the import, entry, export and dispatch of petroleum products and crude oil are subject to licensing, as per Law 28/11 of 1 September 2011 ("Oil & Gas Distribution and Commercialisation Law").
 The import of petroleum products into the national market is regulated by the recently created Instituto Regulador de Derivados de Petróleo ("IRDP").
 There are currently no specific rules that apply to cross-border sales or deliveries of natural gas.
-Such activities are regulated by contract between the parties.
-An export permit issued by the Ministry of Commerce is, however, required to export natural gas.
+Such activities are regulated by the Ministry of Commerce is, however, required to export natural gas.
+The exportation of oil derivatives is subject to prior authorisation.